Infineon/getstarted-optiga-trust-m/psoc62_cy8ckit_mikrobus/matter/README.md

 ### Late-stage Provisioning
 Two options exist to provision Matter Credentials from Kudelski IoT to the OPTIGA™ Trust M MTR.

-The first option ([Evaluation Solution](#evaluation-solution-psoc-6-only)) is based on the PSoC 62S2 WiFi-BT Pioneer Kit and the OPTIGA™ Trust Python Library.
+The first option ([Evaluation Solution](#evaluation-solution-psoc-6-only)) is based on the PSOC™ 62S2 WiFi-BT Pioneer Kit and the OPTIGA™ Trust Python Library.
 With this solution, you are able to provision a single OPTIGA™ Trust M MTR Chip.
 It is perfect for the evaluation phase, as it does not require any extra hardware.

 The second option ([Productive Solution](#productive-solution-requries-raspberry-pi-or-other-linux-system)) is more advanced and powerful, but requires a Raspberry Pi as "Provisioning Harness".
 If you have advanced from the Evaluation Phase, this is the way to go.

-#### Evaluation solution (PSoC 6 only)
+#### Evaluation solution (PSOC™ 6 only)

 > [!NOTE]
 > This only works out-of-the-box with OPTIGA™ Trust M MTR Shields with HW-Rev > 2.1

 ##### 1. Flash the OPTIGA™ Trust M Data Management Example

 1. Download the attached [mtb-example-optiga-data-management-cy8ckit.hex](https://github.com/Infineon/getstarted-optiga-trust-m/raw/main/assets/binaries/mtb-example-optiga-data-management-cy8ckit.hex) (right-click and Save as...) hex-file to your PC.
-This hex-file is a pre-compiled image for the PSoC62S2 Board based on the [OPTIGA™ Trust M Data Managment MTB Example](https://github.com/Infineon/mtb-example-optiga-data-management).
+This hex-file is a pre-compiled image for the PSOC™ 62S2 Board based on the [OPTIGA™ Trust M Data Managment MTB Example](https://github.com/Infineon/mtb-example-optiga-data-management).
 2. ModusToolbox™ should already be installed.
 If not, check [Step 2](#step-2-flash-kit-with-pre-compiled-matter-application) for instructions
 3. Go to the Windows Start menu and find the `modus-shell` tool, open it
 4. Inside the modus-shell, navigate to the folder where you have downloaded the hex-file.
 E.g.: `cd ~/Downloads`
-5. Connect the PSoC62 Pioneer Kit to your PC via the Micro-USB Cable.
+5. Connect the PSOC™ 62 Pioneer Kit to your PC via the Micro-USB Cable.
 Use the Micro-USB port labeled `KITPROG3` on the left side of the board.
 6. Assuming you have installed Modustoolbox version 3.2 in the default location, run the following command:

 ```shell